frederic-perez/AmE-dictionary/data/idioms.md

 __paper trail__ Physical or digital documentation of a person’s activities.
 __pardon my French__ :two: Excuse me for swearing.
 __park the bus__ In football (soccer), to employ all (or nearly all) of a team’s active players in defending its own side of the pitch. _Protecting a narrow one-point lead, it looks like the home team has parked the bus for the remaining minutes of the match._
+__part and parcel__ :two: An essential or fundamental part or aspect (of something). _Dealing with tantrums is part and parcel of raising a toddler._
 __part company (with/from somebody/something)__
 __part ways (with one)__ :dart::six: To separate or depart (from one); to stop associating (with one).
 __party crasher__ :two: One who attends a party without having been invited. _I don’t mind party crashers coming to my parties, so long as they behave themselves._